BrightChamps Logo

 Multiplying Mixed Fractions with Like Denominators

-• Multiply the numerators and the denominators
+• Step 2 & 3: Multiply numerators and denominators.

-Converting this back to a mixed number,
+• Step 4: Convert back to a mixed number.

 Professor Greenline from BrightChamps